2019 Rother District Council election: Southern Rother

+Changes 2019–2023

+Bexhill Central councillor Paul Courtel had the Labour Group whip withdrawn on 30 December 2020, after allegedly visiting Battle town centre while displaying COVID-19 symptoms; he continued to sit as a councillor.

-By-elections between 2019 and 2023
+By-elections

 Eastern Rother by-election

 A by-election was held in Eastern Rother on 6 May 2021 after the resignation of Sally-Ann Hart following her election to Parliament in the 2019 general election.
 The seat was won by Conservative candidate Lizzie Hacking.